Administrative Assistant: Job Description & Duties

 ● Ability to write persuasively

-● Prepare accurate reports
+● Ability to prepare accurate reports

 Some of the top skills needed to be an administrative assistant are: